The value of Slack for software developers

 Improve service reliability

-We don’t need to tell you that keeping an eye out for unusual behaviours is paramount for incident response teams.
-After all, a report found that major incidents can cost organisations up to USD $300,000 for every hour that a system is down.
+We don’t need to tell you that keeping an eye out for unusual behaviors is paramount for incident response teams.
+After all, a report found that major incidents can cost organizations up to $300,000 for every hour a system is down.

 Slack supports response teams by ensuring that urgent alerts reach the right people and by providing teams with a central place to discover, resolve and get to the bottom of what caused an incident faster.